About the course

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Classics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Classics.

-The language option (A) is assessed at the end of the year by a three-hour written examination and the second option (B) is assessed by a pair of pre-submitted essays.
+The language option (A) is assessed at the end of the year by written examination and the second option (B) is assessed by a pair of essays.

 Many MSt graduates go on to take doctorates, either in Oxford or elsewhere.
 Many subsequently take up university teaching or research posts after finishing their doctorates.
 Those who do not take doctorates go into a variety of occupations, including teaching, publishing, administration, business and other professions.